LewisCM14/ultimate_battleships/README.md

     * Once the ships have been placed on each board the game play sequence begins.

     * The player always goes first, their guess board is printed out to them for reference when entering a column and row, which must pass validation checks.
 Once a valid input is entered the result of their attack is printed out to them before the guess board is updated and printed out to them again.
-Validation checks prevent the user repeat guessing or attacking a specific coordinate.
+Validation checks prevent the user repeat guessing or attacking each specific coordinate.

     * The sleep method of the time library and a line break are used here to emphasize the individual turns, a countdown of three seconds is used before the computer makes their attack and the terminal is updated.